Fellowship in Liver and Hepatology Transplantation

 The Liver Transplantation Program at the University of Pittsburgh Medical Center’s Thomas E. Starzl Transplantation Institute is one of the oldest and largest transplantation programs in the United States and has the greatest worldwide experience in liver transplantation.
 This was achieved primarily through the pioneering work of Dr. Thomas Starzl, who performed the world’s first successful liver transplantation in 1967.
 The University of Pittsburgh has remained a leader in transplantation and transplant-related research since the early 1980’s.
 In addition to liver and kidney transplants, pancreas, small bowel, heart and lung transplants are performed as well.

 The Transplant Hepatology Fellowship program at the University of Pittsburgh is a one-year ACGME-accredited fellowship training experience.
 Eligible applicants must complete training in both internal medicine and gastroenterology before the start of Transplant Hepatology Fellowship training.
+This UPMC advanced training opportunity has increased its complement from one to two transplant hepatology fellows per year.
+Additionally, UPMC offers a three-year training track (2+1), as opposed to a four-year track (3+1), as a standard for applicants.

 - Ramon Bataller, MD, PhD